The Code of Professional Responsibility and Rules & Procedures

 C3.10 — Reporting

 The ABC Credential Holder shall report to ABC any conduct about which the ABC Credential Holder is aware and that reasonably appears to violate this Code.
 This reporting requirement includes, without limitation, self-reporting, and the reporting about other ABC Credential Holders, in connection with a third party investigation and finding, regardless of whether the investigation has been completed.
-Each ABC Credential Holder must make such disclosure to ABC within 30 days of the date from when he/she/ it learns of a possible Code violation.
+Each ABC Credential Holder must make such disclosure to ABC within 30 days of the date from when he/she/ it learns of any possible Code violation(s).

 C3.11 — Delegation of Responsibility